ucan-wg/spec/README.md

 Each capability has its own semantics, which need to be interpretable by the target resource handler.
 A particular validator SHOULD NOT reject UCANs with resources that it does not know how to interpret.

-If any of the following criterea are not met, the UCAN MUST be considered invalid.
+If any of the following criteria are not met, the UCAN MUST be considered invalid.

 ## 5.1 Time